hyosung11/Launch-School/Courses/journal.md

 18:45 Time to stop studying and watch The Prisoner of Azkaban.

 22:23 Reading through and copying the code for the fibonacci problems.
 Time to go to bed.

+## 20211121 일요일

+16:00 Back from the Career Ministry Resources meeting and want to code.
+I made Anki cards of many of the medium problems yesterday and want to make more, so I have a place where I can keep seeing the types of problems even if I can't actually code out solutions.

+17:00 Took medium problems I found in my study sessions and put them in my Medium-Problems folder and I think I have most of them in Anki.